 He divided the universe into 3 segments.
 They are Well Funded, Constrained and Underfunded.
 If you look at the graph below, you can see how Mr. Sass broke out his segments.

 No real surprises in the findings.

-No real surprises in the findings – typically, more affluent people fund their retirement more fully and for those homeowners that haven’t been able to, Sass felt that these Fundedness factors can help define how these homeowners might use the equity in their homes to live a more fulfilling life by using a reverse mortgage.
+Typically, more affluent people fund their retirement more fully.
+Many homeowners that haven’t been able to.
+Sass felt that these Fundedness factors can help us understand the different segments.
+These Fundedness factors define how homeowners might use the equity in their homes.
+As a result, they can live a more fulfilling life by using a reverse mortgage.